-There have been some commonalities noticed in the monitoring results such as ensuring that appropriate income verifications are being completed and retained.
+Another commonality noticed in the monitoring results is ensuring that appropriate income verifications are being completed and retained.
 This is being addressed by providing technical assistance and specific income verification forms to subrecipients and requiring them to provide this information to the appropriate CDBG Program Specialist prior to reimbursement for services.
-Staff has also provided additional technical assistance regarding compliance with Section 504 of the Rehabiliation Act of 1973.